vatesfr/xen-orchestra/docs/sdn_controller.md

 - Create the network
 - Have fun! ☺

+***NB:***
+- All hosts in a private network must be able to reach the other hosts' management interface.

 ### Configuration

 Like all other xo-server plugins, it can be configured directly via